ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 * `diagram_base`
 The font for the base fret numbers in chord diagrams.
 Default is the setting for `text` but at a small size.
+* `chordfingers`
+The font used for drawing the fret positions that have fingering associated.
+This should **not** be modified unless you know what you are doing (and you probably don't).
+This font has an additonal property `numbercolor` that can be set to control the colour of the finger number.
+By default this is the theme background colour.
+Setting this colour to the foreground colour effectively hides the finger numbers.

 ## Outlines